Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Lettuce seeds need light, but not intense light at this stage.

 This is the advantage of the SP150.
 The ratchets make adjusting the light height much more manageable.
-We grow out lettuce on a 2- by 4-foot shelf that can hold four trays.
+We grow our lettuce on a 2- by 4-foot shelf holding four trays.

 This way, we can have lettuce growing in all stages for a constant supply even during the darkest and coldest central New York days.